sxh1214/sxh1214.github.io/_posts/2020-04-17-A Survey on Few-Shot Learning | Introduction and Overview.md

 - object recognition [35].

 ### N-way-K-shot classification[37,138]
-$D_{train}$ contains I = KN examples from N classes each with K examples.
+$$D_{train}$$ contains I = KN examples from N classes each with K examples.

 ### Few-shot regression [37, 156]
-estimates a regression function h given only a few input-output example pairs sampled from that function, where output $y_i$ is the observed value of the dependent variable y, and $x_i$ is the input which records the observed value of the independent variable x.
+estimates a regression function h given only a few input-output example pairs sampled from that function, where output $$y_i$$ is the observed value of the dependent variable y, and $$x_i$$ is the input which records the observed value of the independent variable x.
 ### few-shot reinforcement learning [3, 33]
 targets at finding a policy given only a few trajectories consisting of state-action pairs.